pcarbonn/xmtlib/README.md

-xmt-lib denotes:
+xmt-lib is a package that executes commands in "XMT-Lib".

-* an extension of the [SMT-Lib 2.6](https://smt-lib.org/language.shtml) language to communicate with [SMT](https://fr.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers;
+XMT-Lib is an extension of the [SMT-Lib 2.6](https://smt-lib.org/language.shtml) language to communicate with [SMT](https://fr.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers.
-* a program that executes commands in that language.

-The program can be used to find (optimal) solutions of combinatorial problems (e.g., the [stable matching problem](https://en.wikipedia.org/wiki/Stable_matching_problem)) and configuration problems (e.g., for custom manufacturing).
+xmt-lib can be used to find (optimal) solutions of combinatorial problems (e.g., the [stable matching problem](https://en.wikipedia.org/wiki/Stable_matching_problem)) and configuration problems (e.g., for custom manufacturing).
 It is faster than standard SMT solvers for the model expansion task, i.e., the task of finding a model of a logic formula